 Review unit provided by Kobo

-Kobo Sage is an 8-inch E Ink eReader from released in October 2021 together with the 7-inch Kobo Libra 2 (review).
+The Kobo Libra 2 is a 7-inch E Ink eReader released in October 2021 together with the Kobo Sage (8-inch).

 Below's the comparison table with other recent Kobo eReaders.
 Click for a larger picture.